Treat yourself to this yummy Halloumi Burger recipe ... these flavor-packed veggie burgers make an awesome lunch or dinner!

 Don't they look delicious?
 I just love the bright flavors in these tasty Halloumi Cheese Burgers, and I know you will, too!

-I served these Halloumi Cheese Burgers with Grilled Vegetables and Red Potato Salad, and it made the perfect summer meal.
+I served these Halloumi Mushroom Burgers with Grilled Vegetables and Red Potato Salad, and it was the perfect summer meal!

-These burgers would also be delicious with a simple salad, like Greek Coleslaw, Lemony Chickpea Salad, or Easy Kale Salad.
-Or try them with these Old Bay Roasted Potatoes, Roasted Sweet Potato Fries, or this Tex Mex Sweet Potato Salad.
+They'd also be delicious with a simple salad (try a Garden Salad, Greek Coleslaw, Lemony Chickpea Salad, or Easy Kale Salad) or paired with fries or a potato salad (like these Old Bay Roasted Potatoes, Roasted Sweet Potato Fries, or this Tex Mex Sweet Potato Salad).

 Related Recipes